 Front-running and the mempool: the dark forest risk

 Broadcast a flash loan to the public mempool and other bots see it before it’s mined.
 A front-running bot can copy your logic, pay higher gas, and execute ahead of you — taking your profit and leaving you the failed-transaction gas bill.
 This is the mempool “dark forest,” and it’s the default fate of a naive transaction.
+The peer-reviewed study Quantifying Blockchain Extractable Value: How dark is the forest? measures the money actually taken out of DeFi this way through sandwich incidents, liquidations, and DEX arbitrage — the competition you’d be entering is instrumented, funded, and quantified.

 A flash loan execution checklist (test before you risk anything)